 This includes studying the global distribution of food, water and energy resources.
+The topic has a focus on energy security in the UK, oil mining in Canada, and renewable energy use in Peru.

 Paper 3 examination: Geographical Applications - 90 minutes examination (35% of GCSE)